openedx/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

 * Your :ref:`dashboard<SFD Learner Dashboard>` gives you access to course information, such as start and end dates, email settings, and certificates.
-  To access your dashboard at any time, select your username in the upper right corner of any edX page.
+  To access your dashboard, select your usernameon on any edX page.

-* The :ref:`Account Settings<SFD Account Settings>` page allows you to change settings such as your email address, education level, and country or region, and to link your edX account to a Facebook or Google account.
-To access your account settings at any time, select the arrow next to your username in the upper right corner of any edX page, and then select **Account Settings**.

 * On your :ref:`profile page<SFD Profile Page>`, you can create a profile that includes an image and biographical information.
-To access your profile at any time, select the arrow next to your username in the upper right corner of any edX page, and then select **My Profile**.
+To access your profile, select the arrow next to your username on any edX page, and then select **Profile**.

+* The :ref:`Account Settings<SFD Account Settings>` page allows you to change settings such as your email address, education level, and country or region, and to link your edX account to a social media or organization account.
+You can also view a summary of any purchases you have made.
+To access the **Account Settings** page, select the arrow next to your username on any edX page, and then select **Account**.

 .. _SFD Learner Dashboard: